MRU-CSIS-1501/201804.asg.05.documentation/notes.for.AsciiArt.java.md

 There are a number of sections in the code marked TODO - you need to complete each one.
 (Please remove the TODO when you have completed the method.)

 If you need to create any helper methods, they should be declared **private** and **non-static**.

+## What you can assume

+You can assume you won't be asked to make an AsciiArt object from an empty file.